CMB lensing reconstruction biases from masking extragalactic sources: Numerical results

-This estimate of the bias makes the weakest assumptions on the correlation between the mask and the lensing deflection, however it is unclear if the mask biases induced by the lensing reconstruction itself can affect our ability to predict the bias on the CMB power spectrum.
+The estimator of the CMB $C_\ell$ bias using $C_L^{EW}$ requires being able to estimate the deflection field (to calculate $C_L^{EW}$).
+If a masked lensing reconstruction is used to estimate this, the estimate of $C_L^{EW}$ may itself be biased due to the bias on the lensing reconstruction.
 To test this, we converted the reconstructed lensing potential $\hat{\phi}$ into a deflection field $\hat{\valpha}$ with a spin-1 spherical harmonics transform\footnote{For this purpose we used the relation between the lensing potential and the E-modes of the deflection field $\hat{\alpha}^E_{LM}=\sqrt{L(L+1)}\hat{\phi}_{LM}$ and assumed $\hat{\alpha}^B_{LM}=0$.}.
 We then computed the cross-correlation power spectrum $C^{\hat{E}W}_{L}$ between the reconstructed masked deflection field $\hat{\valpha}W$ and $W$, and compared it with $C^{EW}_{L}$ directly computed using the deflection field extracted from the \websky $\kappa$ map.
 We focused in particular on the most important realistic cases analysed in \PaperI, i.e. the $W_{\mathrm{CIB}}$ and $W_y$ masks with $f_{\rm sky}=99.4\%$ and for both $\theta_{1/2}=5.1^{\prime}$ and $1.7^{\prime}$, which could all be detectable at more than $5\sigma$ significance for SO noise level.
 We found the error on $C^{EW}_{L}$ for SO noise levels to be lower than $30\%$ for $L\lesssim 3000$ and lower than $10\%$ for the CIB masking which cannot be avoided by component separation.
 We evaluated Eq.~\eqref{eq:EWpower} with $C^{\hat{E}W}_{L}$ and found that the analytically-predicted mask bias on $C_{\ell}^{TT}$ is consistent with the one computed using the true $C^{EW}_{L}$ measured from \websky to better than $\sim 0.5\%$ on $L\lesssim 4000$.
 Even for the most aggressive masks considered here, i.e. $W_{\mathrm{CIB}}$ and $W_y$ that remove $f^{\rm mask}_{\rm sky}=6.7\%$, the error introduced in the prediction of the mask bias using $C^{\hat{E}W}_{L}$ is less than 10\%.
 For S4 noise levels and the same aggressive masks, the errors on $C^{EW}_{L}$ are reduced up to a factor of 2 on scales $L\gtrsim 1000$ compared to the SO noise case and therefore we expect the accuracy of the analytical predictions of the biases to further improve at lower experimental noise levels.
-All these errors are enough to predict the mask biases and reduce their statistical significance to below the detection level.